Kids' Tech University (KTU): Sessions: January, February, March and April 2017

-Students 9-12 years of age participate in 4-sessions of exciting on-campus STEM learning made possible by The Works, OSUN & Denison University.
-KTU is designed to spark interest in science, technology, engineering & math through fun and interesting "why" inquiries while introducing kids to a college campus atmosphere.
-Students interact and problem solve with faculty while their parents attend "Explore College" informational sessions.
-The goal of KTU is to introduce students and parents to post-secondary education institutions so they may consider higher education opportunities and create a qualified future workforce in science, technology, engineering, and mathematics professions.
-Learn more...
+2017 registration info coming soon!
+Students 9-12 years of age participate in four sessions of exciting on-campus STEM learning made possible by The Works, The Ohio State University at Newark and Denison University.
+KTU is designed to spark interest in science, technology, engineering, and math through fun and interesting "why" inquiries while introducing kids to a college campus atmosphere.
+Students interact and solve problems with university faculty while their parents attend "Explore College" informational sessions.
+The goal of KTU is to introduce students and parents to post-secondary education institutions so they may consider higher education opportunities and create a skilled workforce in science, technology, engineering, and mathematics professions.

 The Works' signature STEM event, STEMfest! connects industry, education and community.
-This event features 3 Problem Solving Challenges developed by businesses that represent issue(s) they face within their industry.
-Middle and high school students select one challenge to work on individually or as a team and present their findings to a panel of judges during STEMfest!.
-Teams are judged and on a variety of pre-determined criteria with winners receive an award and internship opportunities.
+This event features three Problem Solving Challenges developed by businesses that represent issue(s) they face within their industry.
+Middle and high school students select one challenge to work on individually or as a team and present their findings to a panel of judges during STEMfest!
+Teams are judged on a variety of pre-determined criteria with winners receiving an award and potential internships.

 In addition to the Problem Solving Challenge component, STEMfest! also features a "show and tell" component for businesses.
-The community is invited to talk with and participate in activities led by businesses to learn more about the services they provide, how they use STEM, and possible STEM career opportunities for young adults within their business.
+The community is invited to talk with and participate in activities led by businesses to learn more about the services they provide, how they use STEM, and STEM career opportunities for young adults within their business.
 Admission to STEMfest! is free and open to the public.
-All materials for each Problem Solving Challenge are provided to participants courtesy of The Works and free of charge.
-Learn more about STEMfest!.
+All materials for each Problem Solving Challenge are provided to participants free of charge.

 STEM Over Lunch: October

-A day of networking for school districts and industry professionals.
-The morning session features inquiry-based instruction for Middle & High school math and science teachers followed by an interactive afternoon panel discussion for teachers, Superintendents, and Principals about the future of STEM in our classroom and manufacturing as we train students for the global workforce.
+STEM Over Lunch is a day of networking for educators and industry professionals.
+The morning session features inquiry-based instruction for middle and high school math and science teachers followed by an interactive afternoon panel discussion for teachers, superintendents, and principals about the future of STEM in our classroom and manufacturing as we train students for the global workforce.
 View/download complete details about STEM Over Lunch.

 Lego® Robotics: Year Around